bhavinp20/SDC-BehavioralCloning/README.md

 # **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior